ab77/netflix-proxy/README.md

 +----------+                  +-----------+                 +-----------------+
 ```

 When IPv6 public address is present on the host, Docker is configured with public IPv6 support.
 This is done by assuming the smallest possible IPv6 allocation, dividing it further by two and assigning the second half to the Docker system.
 Network Discovery Protocol (NDP) proxying is required for this to work, since the second subnet can not be routed[n9].
 Afterwards, Docker is running in dual-stack mode, with each container having a public IPv6 address.
-This approach seems to work in most cases where native IPv6 is used.
+This approach seems to work in some cases where native IPv6 is used, unfortunately it fails on quite a lot of providers, see [work-around](https://github.com/ab77/netflix-proxy/blob/master/build.sh#L269).

 If IPv6 is provided via a tunnel, Docker subnet can not be reliably calculated and must be specified using `-s` parameter to the `build.sh` script.
 If IPv6 is not enabled at all, the VPS is built with IPv4 support only.

 #### RamNode
 RamNode (and any other provider which uses SolusVM as its VPS provisioning system[n10]) assign a `/64` subnet to the VPS, but don't route it.
 Instead, individual addresses must be added in the portal if they are to be used on the host.
 After speaking with RamNode support, it appears this is a side-effect of MAC address filtering, which prevents IP address theft.
 This means that even though the subnet can be further divided on the host, only the main IPv6 address bound to `eth0` is ever accessible from the outside and none of the IPv6 addresses on the bridges below can communicate over IPv6 to the outside.